Official Website of

 Stephen’s other Passions:

-He is on the Advisory Board of The Lifeboat Foundation because of his concern for the long term safety of all humanity.
+He is on the Advisory Board of The Lifeboat Foundation because of his concern for the long-term survivability of all humanity.

 He is a founding member of the Order of Cosmic Engineers, and has been a Life-Extensionist and Transhumanist since he was a teenager.